MicrosoftDocs/win32/desktop-src/Controls/mcm-getmonthdelta.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MCM\_GETMONTHDELTA message

 Retrieves the scroll rate for a month calendar control.
 The scroll rate is the number of months that the control moves its display when the user clicks a scroll button.
-You can send this message explicitly or by using the [**MonthCal\_GetMonthDelta**](monthcal-getmonthdelta.md) macro.
+You can send this message explicitly or by using the [**MonthCal\_GetMonthDelta**](/windows/win32/Commctrl/nf-commctrl-monthcal_getmonthdelta?branch=master) macro.

 ## Parameters